This is an archived press release

 Tuesday 17 March 2020

-You will continue to see measures such as counter screens and staff wearing masks in our facilities and across other businesses within the national park.
-Please respect local communities, businesses and individuals who are operating to the current government guidance on Covid-19.
+You may continue to see measures such as counter screens or staff wearing masks in some of our facilities and across other businesses within the national park.
+Please respect local communities, businesses and individuals who are continuing to use these measures for their own safety.

 Further detail on government guidance is available on the gov.uk website.